 - A potted cactus is never a good idea to let a student carry onto the bus even if it is show and tell day.

 ABOUT THE AUTHOR: Tom Brandon has been an educator for many years at a small rural school in north Alabama.
 He has worked with kids as a teacher, coach, and bus driver and has served on a number of education advisory councils.
 His awards include Teacher of the Year at his local school, the Coca-Cola Always Teaching Award, and the Steve Harvey Neighborhood Award.
+His latest job is Madison County Commissioner.
 His book, Mr. Brandon’s School Bus should be on every parent & teacher’s Must List.

 Photo credit: Emily Stephens of Salt of the Earth Photography